Joy sitting on a blue velvet chair. She has light brown hair and a fringe.

 I didn’t realise the connection between my symptoms and breast cancer

-Joy Knott has been living with secondary breast cancer since 2011.
+Joy has been living with secondary breast cancer since 2011.
 She tells us about the difficulties she faced getting diagnosed and the importance of being aware of the symptoms of secondary breast cancer.

 I’ve been living with secondary breast cancer for nine years

 Two years later, I was diagnosed with secondaries in my left lung.
-My cancer was identified as ER+ and HER2+ so I received trastuzumab (Herceptin) and hormone therapies, plus radiotherapy on my lung followed by surgery.
+My cancer was identified as ER+ and HER2+ so I received trastuzumab (Herceptin) and hormone therapies, plus on my lung followed by surgery.

 I was also diagnosed with a paralysed left vocal cord because of damage caused to my vocal nerve by my lung tumour, which caused problems with my voice.
-I’ve had three surgeries to correct it, which has helped me speak more audibly.
+I’ve had 3 surgeries to correct it, which has helped me speak more audibly.

 My symptoms appeared long before my diagnosis